Why Is My Dog’s Poop Black? 7 Vet-Reviewed Causes & Solutions

 Treatment

 Find the source of blood and treat it according to the severity of the injury.
-If your dog is swallowing enough blood for it to turn his stool black, vet care will probably be required to treat the wound.
+If your dog is swallowing enough blood for it to turn their stool black, vet care will probably be required to treat the wound.

 Last Thoughts